aswnrj/todolist-app/README.md

 Mongoose is used to connect to the local MongoDB database.

 **As of now, only one user can login at a time and this webapp is neither hosted on any server or linked to any cloud database.
-I am also planning to add authentication using "passport" and also OAuth.**
+I am planning to add authentication using "passport" and OAuth also later.**

 Feel free to fork this repo and add changes.